davidfarmer/AIMProblemLists/README.md

     [query_server_config]
     reduce_limit = false

+Before running the application, a random secret should be added to `app/secrets.js`.
+Use `app/secrets.js.template` as a template.

 ## Installation

-1. Install the above dependencies, with the above CouchDB configuration.
+1. Install the above dependencies, with the above configuration.
 2. Install MathJax: `git submodule init; git submodule update`.
 3. Install the CouchApp, which is located in the `couchapp/aimpl` directory.